A tile is a container that represents an app on the SAP Fiori launchpad home page.

-Tiles can display different types of content.
-They can contain an icon, a title, an informative text, numbers, and charts.
-The information shown is based on data supplied by the app, such as key performance indicators (KPIs).
+Tiles can display different types of content, which is based on data supplied by the app.
+They can contain an icon, a title, an informative text, KPIs, counters, and charts.

 Users can personalize their home page by selecting the tiles for the apps they want to use from the app finder.
 The apps available in the app finder depend on the user’s role.

-The header area is mandatory, and contains the header and an (optional) subtitle.
+The header area is mandatory, and contains the title and an (optional) subtitle.
 The header is always in the upper left corner of the tile, except on feed tiles.

 The subtitle can have one line of text before it is truncated.

-The content area is not mandatory.
-The content itself is defined by the apps and can comprise KPIs, charts, texts, or icons.
-Only show content types that are described on this page.
-Do not use custom icons.
+The content area is optional.
+The content itself is defined by the apps and can be a KPI, counter, chart, text, or icon.

 Key performance indicators (KPIs) are used to measure and monitor a company’s performance at a strategic and operational level.